kelsjon3/StableQueue/docs/DATABASE_SCHEMA.md

 - `civitai_file_size_kb`: File size in kilobytes
 - `civitai_nsfw`: Boolean flag indicating if the model contains NSFW content (from Civitai API)
 - `civitai_blurhash`: Blurhash string for preview image blur effect (from Civitai API)
+- `civitai_checked`: Civitai API check status ('found' = found on Civitai, 'not_found' = 404 from Civitai, null = not yet checked)
 - `metadata_status`: Status of metadata enrichment (complete, partial, incomplete, none, error)
 - `metadata_source`: Source of metadata (forge, civitai, embedded, none)
 - `has_embedded_metadata`: Boolean flag for embedded metadata presence in safetensors files
+- `is_duplicate`: Boolean flag indicating if this model is a duplicate (same hash as other models)
+- `duplicate_hash`: The hash that identifies the duplicate group this model belongs to
+- `duplicate_group_size`: Total number of models in the duplicate group (e.g., 2 if there are 2 copies)
+- `duplicate_group_index`: Index of this model within the duplicate group (1-based, e.g., 1 or 2)
 - `last_used`: Timestamp of last model usage
 - `created_at`: Timestamp of database record creation